 If you’re like most normal people, you prefer good news to bad news.
 Good news is good and bad news is bad.
 Simple.

 But equity investors, especially those who follow the lure of growth stocks, know that bad news can be good news.
 That’s because bear markets persist until investors give up and sell their stocks.
-When the last, stubborn holdout finally succumbs to despair and types in that sell order, markets can start to turn up.
+When the last, stubborn holdout finally succumbs to despair and types in that sell order, bull markets can start.
 That’s not an attempt at cheap irony or an oversimplification, that’s the literal truth.

 The moment of maximum hopelessness marks the start of the next bull market.

 That’s fine for those of us who have actual market timing indicators that we trust and use.
 Markets are always going up and down, and if you have a way to distinguish a real market move from random motion, you can be back in the market before most investors know that the bull is back in town.

 Ultimately, what chills markets the fastest is the bad news from news sources.
 Try to get a picture in your mind of the global investing community when the CountryWide Financial/Bear Stearns crisis first hit.
 Lots of people hit the sell button at that point, and they kept on hitting it every time more bad news confirmed how bad the situation really was.